The thing is, I really do like pink. I just don’t like the pinkification – trivialization – marketization – of breast cancer.

 I had surgery, chemotherapy, and radiation treatments.
 After all of this, I was NED (“No Evidence of Disease”).

 I then participated in a vaccine trial at the Texas Oncology Presbyterian Hospital in Dallas, Texas.
 This had so much promise; it was a phase II trial of an alpha folate receptor vaccine that was designed to prevent recurrence of this very aggressive form of cancer.

 Unfortunately, it didn’t work.

 In April 2018, two years later near to the day, I was diagnosed with a recurrence.
-It’s local, possibly inoperable, and thus “of concern.”
+It was local, operable, and as I write this (January 2019) is currently gone.
+But this recurrence – Cancer Round 2 – took more air out of me and stole the best whelps of my recovery.
 Time feels suddenly compressed.
 The future has become a glaucoma.
 And this time around I’m a little less hopeful, a little less gung ho about the whole cancer “experience.”
 I’d been ready to put it all behind me, but now this.
-Now this.

 If you have cancer, if you know someone with cancer, I am so sorry.
 It stinks.
 Pink stinks.
 Cancer stinks.
-I hope this blog offers some comfort, some solace to the anger, grief, and wide wide pool of emotions that comes with this diagnosis.
+I hope this blog offers some comfort, some solace to the questions, the shock, the wide wide pool of emotions that comes with this diagnosis.
 You are not alone.

 Thank you for stopping by.

 (I had another blog prior, and it is one to cringe by.